Recruitment and Selection - Staff

 Introduction

-This policy applies to managers or others involved in recruitment and selection for staff positions as well as current employees and external applicants for staff positions. top
+This policy applies to managers or others involved in recruitment and selection for Professional and Scientific (P&S) positions as well as current employees and external applicants for positions within the P&S classification system. top

 Policy Statement